 Initially they have invested 5 lakhs to start their business.

-The items which they invested on for decoration items,
+The items which they invested on for decoration items, invitation cards, promotions, office etc.

 The services which they provide are like Birthday party celebrations, decorations for baby shower, Anniversary decorations, wedding planner, photography & videography.